 The formal definition portrays guilt as an emotional warning sign that we’ve done something wrong, which helps us develop a better sense of behavior.
-While I believe this is one way of looking at guilt I don’t believe it’s the only definition.
+While I believe this is one way of looking at guilt, I don’t believe it’s the only definition.
 Maybe our guilt is telling us something is wrong with the way we are living or allowing people to treat us.
-Maybe it’s telling us we need to make a change and take charge of our lives.
+Possibly it’s telling us we need to make a change and take charge of our lives.

-Here are some of the reasons why I’m a guilty stepmom: –
+Here are Some of the Reasons Why I’m a Guilty Stepmom

-My 13 year old SD came to live with us a year ago.
+My 13-year-old SD came to live with us a year ago.
 As she lived the majority of her life with her mother, habits, and values unlike ours have been formed.
 Over the years, my SD witnessed inappropriate behaviors and naturally, some rubbed off.
 The good thing is my SD is smart enough to recognize this behavior and take responsibility; it’s a big part of the reason she is now living with us.
 Our part in instilling these positive changes may mean a consequence when behaviors are lacking.
 What gets me is when my husband’s HCE constantly contradicts our punishments just to spite us rather than helping her daughter learn from her mistakes.
 My problem is when these behaviors come to the surface; I have a hard time accepting my SD’s faults because I know much of this is due to the HCE.
 My patience runs short, my acceptance of faults is lacking and my willingness to forgive wrongdoings is weak.
 I think, why should I have to deal with and clean up their mother’s mess?

 I can easily beat myself up over this one and equally condone my desire to throw my hands up and quit.
 When these feelings start I want to run and hide and be anywhere but where I’m at.
 I feel like the HCE is living right under my roof – AKA my SD.
 I long for the days when I didn’t have to check stories, decipher truths or devise a discipline plan to meet the crime.
 But, usually, after a few days or weeks, I realize when I married my husband that there were problems (maybe I didn’t know the full extent) and that I would be active in assisting in the raising of his children.
 I didn’t just marry my husband, I married the whole situation … for better or worse.